Swimming at the 2024 Summer Olympics – Women's 50-metre freestyle

 The women's 50-metre freestyle event at the 2024 Summer Olympics was held from 3 to 4 August 2024 at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.

-Sweden's Sarah Sjöström was the favourite going into the event and set a new Olympic record of 23.66 seconds in the semifinal to qualify as the top seed.
-In the final, Sjöström won gold, Meg Harris won silver and Zhang Yufei won bronze, finishing ahead of Gretchen Walsh by 0.01 seconds.
-Slovenia's Neža Klančar set new national records in her heat, semifinal and in the final, which she qualified for despite originally being seeded 23rd.
+Sweden's Sarah Sjöström was the favourite going into the event and set a new Olympic record of 23.66 seconds in the semifinals to qualify as the top seed.
+In the final, Sjöström won gold, Australia's Meg Harris won silver, and China's Zhang Yufei won bronze, finishing ahead of Gretchen Walsh of the United States by 0.01 seconds.
+Slovenia's Neža Klančar set new national records in her heat, semifinal and in the final.